20+ classroom essentials for back to school. These teacher must-haves include supplies and activities, books, class management ideas, and more!

 Classroom management is the foremost important thing to make sure you’ve planned well.
 It may be the most important of all classroom essentials.
 Without a solid structure of rules and consequences, methods for managing behavior and routines, and motivational strategies, you may struggle to be productive and meet your goals for the year.
 Try out some of these ideas.

-- Classroom Jobs: Consider assigning classroom jobs to your students, to keep your classroom running efficiently and giving everyone a sense of responsibility.
+Classroom Jobs: Consider assigning classroom jobs to your students to keep your classroom running efficiently and giving everyone a sense of responsibility.

-- Creative Rewards: Reward your students for their positive efforts daily with these 5 creative and cost-effective solutions.
-They are kid and teacher approved!
+Creative Rewards: Reward your students for their positive efforts daily with these 5 creative and cost-effective solutions.
+They are kid and teacher-approved!

-- Early Finishers: Keep those fast finishers busy, by preparing these activity cards in advance, and teaching your students how to reference them and keep themselves busy while others finish their work.
+Early Finishers: Keep those fast finishers busy by preparing these activity cards in advance and teaching your students how to reference them and keep themselves busy while others finish their work.

 Inspiring Ideas to Start the Year Right

-- Building Community: Making a conscious effort to build community in your classroom will get your class off to a great start!
+Building Community: Making a conscious effort to build community in your classroom will get your class off to a great start!

-- Flexible Seating: Have you heard or seen classroom teachers find success with flexible seating?
-It could be a positive new change for your classroom too!
+Flexible Seating: Have you heard or seen classroom teachers find success with flexible seating?
+It could be a positive new change for your classroom, too!

-- STEM and STEAM: Don’t forget to incorporate STEM (Science, Technology, Engineering, and Math) or STEAM (add Art to the mix) activities into your lesson plans and themes.
+STEM and STEAM: Don’t forget to incorporate STEM (Science, Technology, Engineering, and Math) or STEAM (add Art to the mix) activities into your lesson plans and themes.
 Highly favored in the school system, STEM and STEAM allow kids to practice skills they will need in their careers one day.
 It’s up to us to develop those skills.
 For more information on STEM and STEAM, check out this post.

 First Week Back Activities to Plan

 Get to know your students by having them create a self-portrait.
 Provide them with various art and drawing supplies, and let them be creative.
 Encourage them to write a description of themselves for you to read.
-This is a fun self-awareness project for them and an ice-breaker for you to learn a little bit about each child.
+This is a fun self-awareness project for them and an ice-breaker for you to learn a little about each child.

-- Establish New Routines: Classroom meetings are a great thing to place within your routine and play a huge role in building community within the classroom.
+Establish New Routines: Classroom meetings are a great thing to place within your routine and play a massive role in building community within the classroom.
 Here are tips for how to hold effective classroom meetings.
 End the day with another routine: the “end-the-day box.”
 Write conversation starter questions on small pieces of paper and place them into an empty decorated tissue box.
 Bring the kids together and have a quick, 5-minute group discussion about a question or thought drawn from the jar.
 Waiting for the dismissal bell will be a community-building culmination of the day.

 Back to School Social-Emotional Learning Resource